-The PGY-2 Clinical Pharmacogenomics Residency at Mayo Clinic is currently in candidate status by the American Society of Health-System Pharmacists (ASHP).
+The PGY-2 Clinical Pharmacogenomics Residency at Mayo Clinic is accredited by the American Society of Health-System Pharmacists (ASHP).
 One candidate a year is selected on a competitive basis.

 The Mayo Clinic campus in Rochester, Minnesota, where more than 1.3 million patients are seen annually, includes extensive outpatient facilities.
 This Mayo Clinic site is among the largest, most advanced medical centers in the world.
 The campus consists of approximately 30 buildings.
 The Mayo Building and Gonda Building serve as the central area for physician offices, examination rooms, and procedure rooms.